polly-y/pdsnd_github/README.md

 ### Explore US BikeShare Data
+Part of the 'Programming for Data Science with Python' course.

 ### Introduction
 In this project, I used Python to explore data related to bike share systems in three big cities: Chicago, New York City, and Washington.